cometchat/chat-sdk-ios/README.md

 </p>
 </br></br>

-CometChat Pro enables you to add voice, video & text chat for your website & app.
+CometChat enables you to add voice, video & text chat for your website & app.
 ___

-## Prerequisites
+## Prerequisites :star:

 Before you begin, ensure you have met the following requirements:

-- You have installed the latest version of Xcode.
+✅ &nbsp; You have installed the latest version of Xcode.
 (Above Xcode 12 Recommended)

-- iOS Chat SDK works for the iOS devices from iOS 11 and above.
+✅ &nbsp; iOS Chat SDK works for the iOS devices from iOS 11 and above.

 ___

 ## Installing iOS Chat SDK

-## 1. Setup
+## 1. Setup  :wrench:

 To install iOS Chat SDK, you  need to first register on CometChat Dashboard.
 [Click here to sign up](https://app.cometchat.com/login).

 ### i.
-Get your Application Keys
+Get your Application Keys :key:

 * Create a new app
 * Head over to the Quick Start or API & Auth Keys section and note the `App ID`, `Auth Key`,  and  `Region`.